Luos-io/Documentation/get-started/get-started2.md

 ## 1. Introduction

-This is the remote control part for you to control the Matrix 💊: The service gate running on your board allows you to take control of any service loaded on your device.
+This is the remote control part of this tutorial, for you to control the Matrix 💊: The service gate running on your board allows you to take control through a computer of any service loaded on your device.

 ## 2. Set up your development environment

-We will use Python to control your Luos board with a library called pyluos.
+We will use Python to control your Luos board with a library called **pyluos**.

-In order to install it, run the following command on the terminal:
+In order to install it, run the following command in the terminal:

 ```bash
 pip install pyluos
 ```

 :::caution
-As you need to use a `pip` command on your terminal, [make sure to have a working pip environment](https://pip.pypa.io/en/stable/getting-started/).
+As you need to use a `pip` command in your terminal, [make sure to have a working pip environment](https://pip.pypa.io/en/stable/getting-started/).

 :::

 :::warning
-Depending on your version of Python, you may need to use the command `pip3` instead of `pip`
+Depending on your version of Python, you may need to use the command `pip3` instead of `pip`.

 :::

 :::caution
-If you already have Pyluos installed on your computer, please make sure it is up to date by using this prompt: `pip install pyluos --upgrade`
+If you already have Pyluos installed on your computer, please make sure it is up to date by using this prompt in your terminal: `pip install pyluos --upgrade`

 :::

 ## 3. Connecting and controlling your device

 Pyluos provides a set of application programming interfaces (APIs).
-To control your device, connect the same card you flashed in part 1 and run the following command in the terminal:
+To control your device, connect the same board you flashed in Part 1 and run the following command in the terminal:

 ```
 pyluos-shell